harvard-edtech/edtech-guide/ComprehensiveGuide.md

 #### genRouteHandler: skipSessionCheck

-If `skipSessionCheck` is true, `dce-reactkit` will skip its usual session checks (user must have launched via LTI and must have a valid session).
+If `skipSessionCheck` is true, `dce-expresskit` will skip its usual session checks (user must have launched via LTI and must have a valid session).

 ### Cross-Server Requests

-To send requests between caccl-based servers that use dce-reactkit, you'll need to create cross-server endpoints on the receiving server and you'll need to use a special function to send the cross-server request.
+To send requests between caccl-based servers that use dce-expresskit, you'll need to create cross-server endpoints on the receiving server and you'll need to use a special function to send the cross-server request.

 #### Set Up Receiving Server

-Create a `Scope.ts` enum for the project, in `/server/src/shared/types` that contains an enum that lists all cross-server API scopes.
+Create a `APIScope.ts` enum for the project, in `/server/src/shared/types` that contains an enum that lists all cross-server API scopes.

 For example: